What Petaluma is Famous For

 Formally known as the "Egg Basket of the World" for its bustling egg industry in the early 20th century, Petaluma (pop.
-57,941) is now known as a foodie haven in Northern California.
+57,908) is now known as a foodie haven in Northern California.

 Petaluma offers a number of intriguing options for walkers, including the Petaluma Poetry Walk each September.
-The Petaluma Historical Library & Museum offers free tours of the historic downtown area.
-Or stroll along one of several self-guided walking tours, such as the historic down town tour, the Victorian home tour, or the film tour, which highlights areas of Petaluma that have served as locations for movies.
+The Petaluma Historical Library & Museum offers free tours of the historic downtown area led by costumed docents (most Saturdays, May through October).
+Or, check out "Petaluma, California in the Movies," which gives detailed descriptions of places (many within walking distance of downtown) that have served as locations for movies.

 For more ideas, check out 5 Fun Things to Do in Petaluma; Where to Eat: Restaurants in Petaluma; Guide to Wine Tasting in Petaluma; An Evening in Historic Downtown Petaluma; and 48 Hours in Petaluma.